kevinolega/callcentertrainingtips/_posts/2012-06-15-questions-suggested-answers.md

 So they want to know that they will make back their investment.

-How do they make back their investment.
+How do they make back their investment?

-If you do your job well and you stay for atleast two years.
+If you do your job well and you stay for at least two years.

 My answer is usually along the lines of: